nicholas-fong/GeoJSON-to-gpx/README.md

 The output of these converters is always to STDOUT to allow felxibility of using shell pipes.

+The main advantage of geoJSON is that it can be edited by Java OpenStreetMap Editor.

 ## examples:
 ```
 $python geo2gpx.py myhouse   (myhouse is a GeoJSON file with file extension .geojson)